livingingroups/eas-coding-workshops/20241212-codereview/README.md

 -   Write a simple usage example.

     -   🤫 Psst!
 This can later be turned into tests.
-More on that next week.
+More on that in "Reliable" section.

 -   Write a quick text description of what it should do.